 The recladding was not just a wrap of new material - the carefully detailed façade was erected without scaffolding and reflects the original ‘three slab’ massing and architectural characteristics; like the solid end shear walls.
 The original architects, Oscar Garry and Partners ( though Gollins Melvin and Ward are also credited ), may have borrowed the technique from the aptly named Dreischeibenhaus in Dusseldorf by Helmut Hentrich and Hubert Petschnigg of approximately 1960.

 To overcome the poor public realm and dark and inactive frontages, the developer asked for an enhanced and more visible entrance hall to the corner of the site to enliven the streetscape and help reduce the adverse wind conditions.
+This was tested and proven to be beneficial to the public realm.
 The entrance doors were moved from the original undercroft to the back of pavement and a double height glass box has been located to the corner of the street.
 The latter element deflects the downdraft from the pavement and lights up the pavement and bus stop.

 But the greatest change was reserved for the roof top plant room which was to become double height shared amenity space in the form of a bronze box with two roof terraces.
 Using the existing concrete columns a new enclosure has been formed with glazed ends and a mezzanine spanning the middle of the space.
 Two former plant roof areas have also been turned into amenity decks with amazing views.